Both phones are also very powerful, very expensive and packed full of high-end tech and features. But in a lot of ways they’re very different.

 The Samsung Galaxy Note 8 meanwhile uses either an octa-core Snapdragon 835 chipset or an octa-core Exynos 8895 one depending on where you are in the world, but they’re both top-end and the Note 8 is an exceedingly powerful phone.

-It also has 6GB of RAM, and while Apple hasn’t revealed how much RAM the iPhone X has we’d guess there’s 3GB.
+It also has 6GB of RAM, and while Apple hasn’t revealed how much RAM the iPhone X has all the evidence so far points to 3GB.

 This all sounds like it should work in the Note 8’s favor, but Apple’s previous quad-core chipset could hold its own against octa-core ones, so this new six-core one is likely to deliver top performance.